tomwhartung/jmws_protostar_idMyGadget/README.md

 * phone-burger-menu-left
 * phone-burger-menu-right

+#### position-7

+Modules placed in the protostar template's existing position-7 appear only on desktops.

+* To make a module appear in position-7 on phones only, put it in position-7-phone
+* To make a module appear in position-7 on tablets only, put it in position-7-tablet

+Note that the protostar Tomh IdMyGadget template includes a position-7-desktop, making it a slightly more comprehesive and consistent implementation of this technique.

 ## Requests for Enhancements

 I am open to doing additional work on this project.

 Note however that I have invested a considerable amount of my own time on this, and depending on the nature of your request(s), I may request some sort of compensation.